scholarslab/prosody/README.md

 - Start the container with docker-compose, with -d flag to start docker-compose as a background process
   - `docker-compose up -d`
   - To test the set up and check for any errors, run the above command without the "-d" flag.
     - After everything looks good, you can stop the docker process with
       - `Ctrl-c`
-  - then stop all docker containers with
+    - then stop all docker containers with the following command before restarting
       - `docker-compose down --volumes`
-- Comment out the line with 'initial_sql' in the docker-compose.yml file.
+- Comment out the line with 'initial_sql' in the docker-compose.yml file so it is not loaded on subsequent restarts (potentially overwriting changes made to the website).
   - `#./initial_sql/prosody_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`

 ## Upgrade Prosody on production
 It will be necessary to restart Docker when upgrading the WordPress version, or the MySQL version.